work hardening

 How To Avoid Work Hardening

-There are a few main keys to avoiding work hardening: correct speeds and feeds, tool coatings, and proper coolant usage.
-As a general rule of thumb, talking to your tooling manufacturer and using their recommended speeds and feeds is essential for machining success.
 Speeds and feeds become an even bigger priority when you want to avoid heat and tool rubbing, which can both cause serious work hardening.
 More cutting power and a constant feed rate keeps the tool moving and prevents heat from building up and transferring to the workpiece.
 The ultimate goal is to get the heat to transfer to the chips, and minimize the heat that is transferred into workpiece and avoiding any deformation of parts.
+Prior to machining, you should be setting guidelines for each cutting tool to ensure you receive the highest output without compromising on part finish or tool life.

 While friction is often the main culprit of heat generation, the appropriate coating for the material may help combat the severity.
 Many coatings for ferrous materials reduce the amount of friction generated during cutting action.
 This added lubricity will reduce the friction on the cutting tool and workpiece, therefore transferring the heat generated to the chip, rather than to the workpiece.
+Tool coatings also create a natural separation between carbide and the workpiece.
+This minimizes the internal temperature of the carbide as heat is transferred into the chips and workpiece.

-Proper coolant usage helps to control the temperature in a cutting operation.
-Flooding the workpiece with coolant may be necessary to maintain the proper temperature, especially when machining in stainless steels and high-temp alloys.
+On the other hand, high pressure coolant delivers enhanced levels of chip evacuation and instant cooling of a part.
+However, one must be cautious of potentially breaking miniature diameter tooling when using this method due to the higher pressures.
 Coolant-fed tools can also help to reduce the heat at the contact point, lessening work hardening.
 While coolant-fed tools are typically a custom modification, saving parts from the scrap heap and using more machine time for the placement part will see the tool pay for itself over time.

 print